 Wears Down Quickly

 That nonstick coating is not long-lasting.
-Nonstick pans need to be stored properly - with a towel or silicone pad between them when stacked - or they will scratch.
+Nonstick pans must be stored properly - with a towel or silicone pad between them when stacked - or they will scratch.
 Metal utensils like whisks will also break down the coating, so you'll be limited to wood or silicone utensils.
 The coating wears down even quicker if used over its heat limit, which is typically anywhere from 350 to 400 degrees Fahrenheit, or when placed in the dishwasher.

 Cannot Withstand High Heat